ahmedaq/MPF-BML-GUI/README.md

   </summary>

 1. Install the MPF-BML-GUI application as follows:
-      * Download the installer "MPF_BML.install" from this repository to a directory on your computer.
-Here onwards, we assume that you download it in the "Documents" folder.
-      * Go to the "Documents" folder, double click on the installer file “MPF_BML.install”, and follow the guidelines in the setup window.
+      * Download the installer from the "Linux OS" directory in this repository, unzip the files, and install the application by following the guidelines in the setup window.

       Note: In case the installer doesn't start, open terminal and go to the "Documents" folder and type the following command:
       ```
       chmod +x MPF_BML.install
       ```
-      * Please make sure to install MPF-BML-GUI in any folder other than the system folders (e.g., you can create a new folder on your Desktop or in Documents folder).
-In fact, installer will give an error if you try to install in the system folders.
+      * The installer will try to install the software in the /usr/ directory.
+If this directory in inaccessible, the user can choose any other directory to install the software.
 In this tutorial, we assume that you made a folder “MPF-BML-GUI” in your “Documents" folder.
 Install MATLAB Runtime in the same parent directory.
       * This will install MPF-BML-GUI as well as MATLAB runtime libraries (required to run the app).
 This procedure may take 10 – 15 minutes on a standard computer.

 2. To run the application, open terminal and go to the directory /Documents/MPF-BML-GUI/application/ and type the following command: